Skip to content

 )

-Finally, we construct a function for the full walk, iterating over flipping a coin and a single walking step based on the coin's state.
-Note the difference between the classical and quantum functions' declarations, for the quantum part we do not need to pass the circle size, as it is given by the size of the position state \(x\).
+Finally, construct a function for the full walk, iterating between flipping a coin and a single walking step based on the coin's state.
+Note the difference between the classical and quantum function declarations.
+For the quantum part you do not need to pass the circle size, as it is given by the size of the position state \(x\).

 # classical